catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 Engrams are strong memories deeply embedded in the character's digital psyche.
 Distant memories of past lives, vivid traumas and deep-rooted habits that make the character who they are, and define their humanity.
 Death and Rebirth are traumatizing and can result in the corruption of the Digital Psyche, represented by loss of Engrams.

 Write down 1-5 engrams, filling one of the five available slots.
-The number of engrams determines the character's experience where lower number means more experience.
+The number of engrams determines the character's [[#Experience]] where lower number means more experience.
 Since each death takes away a little bit, it is presumed that the longer you've been in the game, the more you've died and traumatized.
 You have a past, and it's not a nice one.

-Each Engram adds a point of **Resolve** and some **Skill Points**, but will cost you **Upgrade Points**.
-The total number of Engrams also determines a modifier to your [[#Mental State|Mental State factors]], leading you further away from humanity.

-**Engram Slots**
+The number of Engrams are determined by your chosen [[#Experience]] Level, and they are linked to your [[#Resolve]], [[#Aptitudes]] and [[#Mental State]].

+You can have up to 5 engrams, each engram depicting a different theme.
+Write down a couple of words that describe the engram well, but feel free to elaborate on your character’s background story.
+Engrams should provide a good reminder of your character’s story and help you flesh out their narrative and personality.

+An Engram can be **Utilized** to gain an additional [[#Refreshing Resolve|Resolve Refresh]].
+Consult the GM for the details, but doing this should result in further complications to yourself or your team.

+**Engrams**

 - **Aspiration**: A personal goal, something to strive towards.
 What drove you to this?
+	- **Utilization**: Disregard common goals to advance your aspiration, causing trouble for your team
 - **Anchor**: Something that grounds you to reality.
 Family, friends, loved ones, or things covered with emotion and remembrance.
+	- **Utilization**: Neglect your duty to instead spend time with your anchors; make a phone call, spend time reminiscing over a photo or a video, chat with friends.
 - **Belief**: A strong belief, such as a philosophy or a spiritual world view.
 This is your moral compass, how you believe you should act in the world.
+	- **Utilization**: Choose an action in accordance to your belief that is obviously less beneficial than the alternatives.
 - **Fear**: Most people are afraid of something.
 Fear can be a weakness, but also a source of strength; something to overcome.
+	- **Utilization**: Avoid taking an action that correlates with your fear, leaving your team without your support or forcing you to abandon an otherwise easy path.
 - **Vice**: A bad habit, an *urge*.
 A source of satisfaction.
+	- **Utilization**: Indulge on your vice, go on a binge, bringing in that rush of dopamine and succumbing to the consequences, knowing they will affect you later.

 ### Corruption